 Support from grants and from the North Carolina General Assembly has made it possible to expand our care to reach more individuals in need of our award-winning program services.
 You can read more about how the North Carolina General Assembly’s critical investment will support our campus here.

-The first construction and renovation phase is projected to be completed in late summer 2022.
+The first construction and renovation phase is projected to be completed in 2022.
 TROSA will then begin the second phase of this effort to expand capacity.
 The maximum capacity for the TROSA Triad campus will be 200 beds.

 “When I started in 2001, I remember being approached by people looking for us to expand and to start TROSA elsewhere, and for many years we held back,” shares TROSA President and CEO Keith Artin.
 “We wanted to make sure we got the program right and that we could effectively create a new campus with the same level of exemplary care that we have here in Durham.”